eiriktsarpalis/typeshape-csharp/src/TypeShape.Examples/README.md

 * A serializer built on top of System.Text.Json,
 * A serializer built on top of System.Xml,
+* A serializer built on top of MessagePack,
 * A serializer built on top of System.Formats.Cbor,
 * A `ConfigurationBinder` like implementation,
 * A simple pretty-printer for .NET values,